What are my rights?

 Step 6.
 Contact your local municipality

-If your neighbour’s noise continues, contact your municipality.
+If your neighbour’s noise continues, you might consider contacting your municipality.
 If there’s a local bylaw dealing with noise that’s being broken, you can file a complaint.

 For example, in Vancouver, construction on private property can occur between certain hours from Monday to Saturday, but isn't permitted on Sundays.
 If your neighbour has been doing construction on their property for the past three Sundays (for example), you can file a complaint with the city.